wp-plugins/dkoated-cta-buttons/readme.txt

 <strong>What are the default settings?</strong>

-* "url" defaults to your WordPress homepage URL
+* "url" defaults to your WordPress homepage URL<br />

-* "text" defaults to the "url" attribute
+* "text" defaults to the "url" attribute<br />

-* "desc" defaults to nothing, so a button without sub-headline will be rendered
+* "desc" defaults to nothing, so a button without sub-headline will be rendered<br />

-* "type" defaults to "normal"
+* "type" defaults to "normal"<br />

-* "color" defaults to "black"
+* "color" defaults to "black"<br />

-* "opennewwindow" defaults to "no" (opens in the same browser window)
+* "opennewwindow" defaults to "no" (opens in the same browser window)<br />

-* "nofollow" defaults to "no", meaning the link will be followed by search engines
+* "nofollow" defaults to "no", meaning the link will be followed by search engines<br />
+* "custom" defaults to "no"m meaning no custom colors will be used to render the button<br />

 <strong>Can I use just some attribute fields?</strong>